When Agents are Powerful: Black Hole Search with Verification in Time-Varying Graphs: Algorithm using global communication

-In this section, we provide the correctness and the complexity analysis of our algorithm.
-As per our algorithm, two agents, say $a_1$, $a_2$, are executing the algorithm as mentioned in Section \ref{sec:onehop} using CM$_1$.
-Therefore, we can use Lemma \ref{lm:correctness} to show that either $a_1$ or $a_2$ visits every node in $O(m^2)$ rounds.
-Due to page constraints, we skip repeating the same analysis.
-Based on Lemma \ref{lm:correctness}, we have the following lemma, which we use to show the correctness of our algorithm. \begin{lemma} If agents $a_i$ or $a_j$ are moving as per the exploration strategy using $CM_1$, then either $a_i$ or $a_j$ visits every node of $G$ in $O(m^2)$ rounds. \end{lemma} \begin{proof} The proof is similar to Lemma \ref{lm:correctness}. \end{proof} \begin{theorem} The problem of $1$-BHS can be solved by $\delta_{BH}+2$ agents starting from an arbitrary initial configuration in $O(\delta_{BH}\cdot |E|^2)$ rounds, when agents are equipped with global communication, $O(\log n)$ memory, and each node has $O(\log n)$ storage. \end{theorem}
+Based on this, we have the following theorem. \begin{theorem} The problem of 1-BHSV can be solved by $\delta_{BH}+2$ agents starting from an arbitrary initial configuration in $O(\delta_{BH}\cdot |E|^2)$ rounds, when agents are equipped with global communication, $O(\log n)$ memory, and each node has $O(\log n)$ storage. \end{theorem}

 \begin{proof} Consider $\delta_{BH}+2$ agents $a_1, a_2, \ldots, a_{\delta_{BH}+2}$ placed arbitrarily at the start.
-The two smallest ID agents, $a_1$ and $a_2$, begin the exploration strategy using 2 agents, while the rest remain idle.
-By Lemma~\ref{lm:corr}, at least one of $a_1$ or $a_2$ visits every node of $G$ within $O(m^2)$ rounds; since $v_{BH}$ is among these nodes, at least one of them must eventually die at $v_{BH}$.
+The two agents with the smallest identifiers, namely $a_1$ and $a_2$, begin executing \textsc{Modified\_Exp\_Algo}, while the remaining agents stay idle.
+By Theorem~\ref{thm:exp_}, at least one of $a_1$ or $a_2$ visits every node of $G$ within $O(m^2)$ rounds.

+If there is no black hole, then at least one of $a_1$ or $a_2$ determines that the exploration is complete, by Theorem~\ref{thm:exp_}.
+According to our algorithm, the agent that detects completion broadcasts this information, and upon receiving it, all agents terminate.

+If there is a black hole, at least one of them must eventually die at $v_{BH}$.
 The remaining agents detect this through global communication and let the two smallest ID survivors take over the roles of $a_1$ and $a_2$.
-This process repeats: in each $O(m^2)$ round phase, at most one agent dies at $v_{BH}$ while the other explores the graph and leaves information about the port which leads to $v_{BH}$ while doing $CM_1$.
+This process repeats: in each $O(m^2)$ round phase, at most one agent dies at $v_{BH}$ while the other explores the graph and leaves information about the port which leads to $v_{BH}$ while doing $CM$.
 Because node storage persists and agents can check the validity of stored information through global communication, the system consistently accumulates correct knowledge of which ports lead to $v_{BH}$.